Tyler Stephenson Player Props: Reds vs. Pirates

-Tyler Stephenson -- 1-for-4 in his last game -- will be in action for the Cincinnati Reds versus the Pittsburgh Pirates, with Rich Hill on the mound, on April 1 at 4:10 PM ET.
+The Cincinnati Reds and Tyler Stephenson, who went 2-for-4 with a double last time in action, battle Vince Velasquez and the Pittsburgh Pirates at Great American Ball Park, Sunday at 1:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Pirates.
+He had two hits (going 2-for-4 with a double) in his most recent appearance against the Pirates.

 Tyler Stephenson Game Info & Props vs. the Pirates